Sufiyaan-001/Sufiyaan-001/README.md

 👯 Open to Collaborating On

-* AI/ML projects in computer vision, NLP, robotics, or climate AI—let's build something transformative!
+* AI/ML projects in computer vision, NLP, robotics, or climate AI.
+Hop on let's build something transformative!

 🤝 Seeking Guidance On